larjen/WPMarkdownImporter/README.md

     [//]: tag (add as many as you like)
     [//]: thumbnail (http://www.example.com/a.jpg) // only one allowed
     [//]: heroimage (http://www.example.com/b.jpg) // only one allowed
-    [//]: image (http://www.example.com/c.jpg) // add as many images as you want
+    [//]: image (http://www.example.com/c.jpg) // add as many images as you like
     [//]: image (http://www.example.com/d.jpg)
     [//]: image (http://www.example.com/d.jpg)